Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 11. Click **Save**.
 12. Copy the value of the key.  _Note_: Do this now, because the key won't be visible after you navigate away from this page, although you can always generate a new one.

-Next, register the Surveys web API:
+Register the Surveys web API.

 1. In the Azure portal, add a new application as described in the previous steps.

 2. In the **Add Application** dialog, use the following settings:

   - Name = `Surveys.WebAPI`
   - Sign-on URL = `https://localhost:44301/`
   - App ID URI = `https://(your AD tenant)/survey.webapi`

 3. Set **Application is Multi-Tenant** to **YES**.

 4. Click **Save**.

-You don't need to generate a key for the web API.
+    - You don't need to generate a key for the web API.

 Now give the web app permissions to call the web API: